SchokiCoder/book_modern_c/src/10_formatting.md

 I prefer that because it forces you to keep the amount of indentations low, which keeps code complexity mostly low as well.

-Which format is used depends on your preference or the preference of your team leader.
+Which format is used depends on your preference or the preference of your project leader.
 Please don't ignore him when he is giving you formatting rules for your project.
 The most beautiful formatting doesn't do anything if it is inconsistent with the rest of the project.